ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 other values (0 through 126) represent the ceiling of rates advised by the network element(s) on the path.

-The rate limits follow a logarithmic scale defined as:
+Throughput advice follows a logarithmic scale defined as:

 * Base rate (b_min) = 100 Kbps
 * Bitrate at value n = b_min * 10^(n/20)